Hermann Hreiðarsson: Ipswich Town

-A£4.5 million move before the 2000–01 season saw him become newly promoted Ipswich Town's record signing.
+A £4.5 million move before the 2000–01 season saw him become newly promoted Ipswich Town's record signing.
 Ipswich finished fifth in the club's first season back in the Premier League, thus securing a UEFA Cup place.
 The following season, there was a complete reversal of fortunes, and they were relegated.
 Ipswich trimmed their squad to save on finances, but Hermann turned down a move to newly promoted West Bromwich Albion at the start of the 2002–03 season – reportedly due to West Bromwich offering him vastly reduced wages compared to what he was currently receiving, and also Hermann not wanting to face another relegation battle.
 At Ipswich he scored league goals against Manchester City and West Ham United and scored once in the UEFA Cup against Helsingborg.

 Charlton Athletic

 In March 2003, Hermann moved on from Ipswich, joining Premier League side Charlton Athletic.
 He signed a three-and-a-half-year contract, with the club paying £800,000, plus a further £100,000 if they were not relegated in the 2003–04 season to Hermann.
 He was able to move to Charlton outside the Premier League's transfer window as Ipswich were in administration, although he would not be eligible to play for the club for the remainder of that season.

 Hermann proved his worth for Charlton after making his debut in a 3–0 home defeat at the hands of Manchester City.
-He would miss only five matches in his debut season, and would be regular starter in subsequent years.
+He would miss only five matches in his debut season, and would be a regular starter in subsequent years.